-In 2002, our medical Board was engaged as chief scientific witness for an historic UK coalition led by Animal Aid and NAVS, entitled X-CAPE, or ‘The Cambridge Inquiry’, formed to oppose a planning application by Cambridge University to build a new non-human primate lab.
+In 2002, Drs.
+Shanks and Greek defeated plans to build a non-human primate laboratory at Cambridge University.
+Dr Greek was engaged as chief scientific witness for an historic UK coalition organised by Animal Aid and NAVS, entitled X-CAPE, formed to oppose a planning application by Cambridge University to build the primate lab.

-Cambridge University wanted to build their primate lab on Green Belt land and therefore had to prove that its primate experiments were going to be ‘medically and scientifically in the national interest’.
-Dr Greek’s five hour oral testimony and written Proof of Evidence produced a precedent ruling on ‘medical and scientific, national interest grounds’, defeating Cambridge University’s plans to build the laboratory: its primate experiments falsely claimed able to ‘save patients’ lives’.
+Cambridge University wanted to build their laboratory on Green Belt land and therefore had to prove that their experiments were going to be ‘medically and scientifically in the national interest’.
+Dr Greek’s five hour oral testimony and written Proof of Evidence produced a precedent ruling on ‘medical and scientific, national interest grounds’, defeating Cambridge University’s false claims that primate experiments ‘save patients’ lives’.
 The government inspector ruled: ‘On the basis of the technical input, therefore, I could not conclude that need in the national interest is demonstrated insofar as this pertains to the scientific/medical research and procedures undertaken by the University’,

 “If research conducted on animals continues to be unable to reasonably predict what can be expected in humans, the public’s continuing endorsement and funding of preclinical animal research seems misplaced”.
 (Emphasis added).

-The BMJ’s Editor’s Choice is supported by pharmaceutical companies which openly acknowledge the failure of animal models in their drug development process, and write about this often in the scientific literature, please visit this link for extensive and referenced quotes.
+Pharmaceutical companies openly acknowledge the failure of animal models in their drug development process, and write about this often in the scientific literature, please visit this link for extensive quotes.

-And current understanding of evolutionary biology and complexity science means that a rapidly growing number of internationally respected experts are warning about the dangers of the continued use of animal models as surrogate humans [2-4].
-One of the most notable being the award winning oncologist Dr Azra Raza, director of the MDS Centre at Columbia University, who stated this in her TEDx talk:
+And a growing number of internationally respected experts are warning about the dangers of the continued use of animal models as surrogate humans [4-6].
+One of the most notable being award winning oncologist Dr Azra Raza, director of the MDS Centre at Columbia University, who stated this in her TEDx talk:

 “One of the reasons is that our system for developing drugs for cancer is essentially broke.
 We CAN and SHOULD do better.
 I am here on this stage today really because of the mouse.
 Earlier this year I pointed out that one of the reasons we are not developing novel therapies for cancer fast enough is that we have been relying too much on animal models.
 I’ve been getting hate mails since then, but the fact of the matter is that we cured acute myeloid leukemia in mice back in 1977 and in humans to day we are using the same drugs with absolutely dreadful results.
 We have to stop studying mice because it is essentially pointless and we have to start studying freshly obtained human cells”.
 (Emphasis added).

-But arguably the most famous example of all – penicillin – is cited in EDM 373.
-Discovered by Alexander Fleming, penicillin was delayed for human patients by over a decade because it has no effect on rabbits.
+Certainly the most famous example of all is penicillin.
+Arguably the most important medicine of all time, penicillin is cited in Parliamentary EDM 66.
+Discovered by Alexander Fleming, this great cure was delayed for humans by over a decade because it has no effect on rabbits.
 Here is Alexander Fleming on animal testing:

 ‘How fortunate we didn’t have these animal tests in the 1940’s, for penicillin would probably never have been granted a license and the whole field of antibiotics might never have been realised.’